Housefull 4 Posters: Akshay Kumar's Double Avatar As Rajkumar Bala & Harry Promises Twice The Fun!

 Reportedly, Akshay has a double role in this film - one of a London-based barber in the present day and a king in the bygone era.

 Directed by Famad Samji, 'Housefull 4' has an ensemble cast, which includes Akshay Kumar, Kriti Sanon, Bobby Deol, Kriti Kharbanda, Riteish Deshmukh, Pooja Hegde and Rana Daggubati.
-The reincarnation comedy is slated to release on October 25, 2019.
+The reincarnation comedy is slated to release on Diwali 2019.